Large homogeneous submatrices: The matrix with one 1 in the corner--Proof of

 Now let $j$ be the smallest index such that $r(v_j)\ne r(v)$.
 By the definition of $v$, we have $r(v_j)>r(v_{j-1})$.
 We can show by induction that from $v_{j-1}$ on, $P$ alternately moves downwards and to the right.
 Indeed, property 1 shows that the path changes direction after each edge.
 Now suppose that at some point it moves downwards, i.e., $r(v_{i-1})<r(v_i)$ (as is the case for $i=j$).
 Then according to property 2, we cannot move towards the left, so we must have $c(v_i)<c(v_{i+1})$.
 On the other hand, if the path moves to the right, i.e., $c(v_{i-1})<c(v_i)$, then the second case of property 2 forbids a move upwards in the next step, so we must have $r(v_i)<r(v_{i+1})$.

 This means that the row coordinates never decrease along $P$, so it is indeed a row-monotone $v$-$u$ walk.
 In fact, it is a path because of its minimality. \end{proof}

 Now if a component of $G$ has vertices in at least $\eps n/18$ rows, then \Cref{claim:comp,claim:copy} together imply that $X$ contains an $\frac{\eps n}{18}\times \frac{\eps n}{18}$ all-1 submatrix, as needed.
-The following statement shows that if there is no such component, then we can find a large all-1 submatrix, without even forbidding $Q$.
+The next claim shows that if there is no such component, then we can find a large all-1 submatrix in $Y$, without even forbidding $Q$.